RaunoL/SplitWork/Documentation.md

 Phase 2 and 3 results

-Based on the infor recieved it seems like procrastination is the underlying problem for lack of time.
+Based on the information recieved it seems like procrastination is the underlying problem for lack of time.
 Answers "I always leave things to the last minute", "All the free time is spent on doing other things that seem important right now", "I think it's because I prefer having fun now rather than doing something straight away" and "I spend way too much time on Netflix and the like" indicate procrastination rather than time management.
 But both of them are very closely related.

 All users indicated that they believe some sort of time management app would be their solution.
 The answers that indicate that are "something to help me track time and plan ahead", "something to keep track of my work and maybe do this work in bits", "timetabling that can let you customize the uni timetable", "I would rather do work in small parts and having a deadline for each part" and "planning my time better".
 Two of the users mentioned doing the work in small parts.
 Other than that no more patterns appeared.
 This lead me to an idea of an app where work can split into smaller bits and users can add a due date for each bit.